scythemenace/CPPReboot/README.md

 - **Structured Learning:** Organized content to help you navigate and revisit concepts effectively.

 ## Reference
 - These files were written by documenting what was being taught by Extern Code in one of his video.
-The link to the video is as follows:- (C++ Tutorial From Basic to Advanced)[https://www.youtube.com/watch?v=mUQZ1qmKlLY&ab_channel=ExternCode]
+The link to the video is as follows: https://www.youtube.com/watch?v=mUQZ1qmKlLY&ab_channel=ExternCode

 Feel free to explore and utilize these resources to enhance your C++ skills.
 For any questions or feedback, don't to reach out to me as I am sleep-deprived and don't care.
 Haha JK, happy coding!